cozy-creator/noot-standard/README.md

-# DEPRECATED
+## Deprecated Notice

-This repo has been deprecated; we've rebraned as [Capsules](https://github.com/0xcapsules/capsules), which are effectively Noots v6.0.
+This repo has been deprecated; we've rebranded as [Capsules](https://github.com/0xcapsules/capsules), which are effectively Noots v6.0.

 We'll still be keeping this repo live for historic purposes though; lots of fun half-baked nonsense ideas in here!